MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 ms.reviewer: kvivek
 ---

-# Use model
+# Use your model

-When you publish your model, you can use it across the Power Platform to create end-to-end solutions that meet your business needs.
+After you publish your model, you can use it across the Power Platform to create end-to-end solutions that meet your business needs.
 In this topic, you'll learn all of the different ways you can use your model.

 ## How can I use my model?

-Once you have published your model, you will see a **Use model** button in the **Performance** section.
-This will open a pane listing all of the different options where you can use your model.
-These options will differ based on your AI model type.
+After you publish your model, a **Use model** button appears in the **Performance** section.
+This opens a pane that shows all of the ways you can use your model.
+These options vary based on your AI model type.

 ### Set run schedule